jenkinsci/defensics-plugin/README.md

 2. Restart Jenkins.

 ## Release notes

+### Version 2022.12.0
+- Update plugin to match Defensics 2022.12 API changes.
+This plugin version requires Defensics 2022.12.0 or newer.
+- Plugin dependencies and core libraries are updated.
+Now the oldest supported Jenkins version is 2.319.3.

 ### Version 2021.9.0
 - Plugin version scheme is unified to follow Defensics versioning
 - Plugin dependencies and core libraries are updated to fix security issues.